forthrightla/joshwrightlac/projects/makerspace-case-study.md

 ### Minimum viable product

-When we started the project in August 2014, the team was given an ambitious goal: launch an **MVP** at World Maker Faire New York September 20.
-We had **45 days**.
+When we started the project, the team was given an ambitious goal: launch an **MVP** at World Maker Faire New York just 45 days later.
 The team rose to the challenge, iterating rapidly and building out the social platform from scratch.
 We onboarded our first 700 users on-site at the Faire.
 What follows are a few design artifacts from that first crazy month.

 ![](/images/screen-mvp-marketing.png)